RedHatProductSecurity/trestle-bot/actions/README.md

 ## Directory Structure

 - Actions related to trestle-bot are located in the `actions` directory.
-- Actions should correlate an entrypoint under `trestlebot/entrypoints` directory.
+- Actions should correlate an entrypoint under the `trestlebot/entrypoints` directory.

 ## Adding a New Action

 Contributors should scope trestle-bot actions to workspace management and checks.
 To add a new action:

-> Prerequisite: An entrypoint was creating under `trestlebot/entrypoints` and added to the pyproject.toml under `[tool.poetry.scripts]`
+> Prerequisite: An entrypoint was created under the `trestlebot/entrypoints` directory and added to the `pyproject.toml` under `[tool.poetry.scripts]`

 1. Create a new directory in the `actions` directory.
 2. In the new directory, create an `action.yml` file that references the Dockerfile in the root the repository.
 3. Add a README with markers to auto update the inputs and outputs from the `action.yml`.
-See an existing README for examples.
+See an existing `README.md` for examples.
 4. Create a bash script to run the entrypoint command and add any GitHub Actions specific logic.
-See `common.sh` for reusable logic.
+See `actions/common.sh` for reusable logic.
 5. Add the the bash script to the Dockerfile to ensure it exists in the built image

 For more details, consult the [GitHub Actions documentation](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action).